 A standard paper should not normally be longer than 10 printed pages (8500 words, including all text, references, tables and figure legends).
 (A page of printed text, without figures/tables carries c.
 800 words.)
 The passive voice is preferred in describing methods and results.
 The active voice may be used occasionally to emphasize a personal opinion (typically in Introduction and Discussion sections).
 See the Manuscript Template for an example of manuscript formatting for a Standard Paper.

 The editors welcome short, synthetic review articles providing novel insight and synthesis on topical subjects which are of general interest to the readership.
 Please note that we are not looking to publish papers that simply review the literature; JAE reviews still need to provide genuine advances in our ecological thinking.
 See here for previously published examples.

 This section of the journal is designed to stimulate scientific debate.
 Contributions may be short articles presenting new ideas (without data), opinions or responses to material published in the journal.
 A cover letter is a requirement for all forum pieces.

 In Focus articles are short pieces designed to draw attention to papers of high expected interest in each issue of the journal.
-The In Focus articles act as mini-reviews that expand the context of the paper they are featuring, and they are commissioned by the In Focus Editor.
+The In Focus articles act as mini-reviews that expand the context of the paper they are featuring, and they are only commissioned by the In Focus Editor.
 Please see here for previously published examples.

 For general tips and guidance for authors or article preparation and submission visit the Wiley-Blackwell Author Services site.